PDXNode/pdxnode/talks/SubmittedTalks/BamServerlessFramework_JasonOverby.md

 ## Building a serverless framework

-BAM! is a serverless framework that makes it quick (hence, the name) and easy to get small applications up and running using Node.js and Amazon Web Services (AWS).
-It is optimized for the deployment of AWS Lambda functions integrated with Amazon API Gateway endpoints, but also allows for the creation of Amazon DynamoDB tables, which can be used to persist data between lambda invocations.
+BAM! is a serverless framework designed to mitigate some of the challenges faced when working with Amazon Web Services (AWS).
+It is optimized for the deployment of AWS Lambda functions integrated with Amazon API Gateway endpoints.

-This presentation will discuss the landscape surrounding serverless technologies, the challenges of working with AWS, and design choices made for BAM!
+This presentation will discuss the landscape surrounding serverless technologies, the challenges of working with AWS, and design choices made when building a serverless framework.

 Topics included: